pcvenk/parse-server-codecraft/README.md

 Read the full Parse Server guide here: https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide

+*THIS IS FORKED FROM THE OFFICIAL EXAMPLE APP AND IS TO BE USED WITH THE PARSE SERVER COURSE ON CODECRAFT.TV*

 ### For Local Development

 * Make sure you have at least Node 4.3. `node --version`